Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Theoretical Analysis

 \begin{remark} For a fixed $L$, as presented in Figure~\ref{fig:stability_result}, FC networks may become numerically unstable as $N_h$ increases, while sparse networks remain numerically stable.
-We note that, since the operator norm of each layer controls signal amplification during both forward and backward propagation, a large global Lipschitz constant $C_S$ can make the FC network numerically ill-conditioned.
-More precisely, once a sparse network is trained, the error bound is independent in $h>0$ since $C_S = \mathcal{O}(1)$.
-However, it may grow with $N_h$ for the FC network because $C_S = \mathcal{O}((N_h)^L))$. \end{remark}
+We note that, since the operator norm of each layer controls signal amplification during both forward and backward propagation, a large global Lipschitz constant $C_S$ in \eqref{stability_estimate} can make the FC network numerically ill-conditioned.
+For the sparse architecture, the error bound is independent of $h$ since $C_S = \mathcal{O}(1)$.
+However, it may grow with $N_h$ for the FC architecture because $C_S = \mathcal{O}((N_h)^{\frac{L}{2}})$.
+We note that, for commonly used activation functions such as ReLU, tanh, softplus, GELU, and Swish, the Lipschitz constant is uniformly bounded by a moderate constant; therefore, it does not affect the asymptotic dependence on $N_h$. \end{remark}

 In order to demonstrate Theorem~\ref{stability_thm}, we test depth $L = 6$ under two connectivities: FC layer and sparse layer that satisfies \eqref{sparse_weight}.
 We consider both untrained i.i.d.
 Gaussian weights and trained weights, under identical architectures and training conditions.
 We generated 3,000 input samples and added random noise with a magnitude with $1\%$ of the maximum norm of the input dataset.
 We then compared the model outputs for the original and perturbed inputs.
 We define the empirical sensitivity by